-Milk Punch has been a New Orleans favorite for centuries but its roots go back further and farther.
+Milk Punch has been a New Orleans favorite for centuries but its roots go further and farther.

 Before Milk Punch jumped the pond, it made life sweeter in the British Isles where it was likely invented in the 17th century and appeared in both vintage British cookbooks and Queen Victoria’s castle.
-However, the original Milk Punch wasn’t creamy and didn’t have bourbon in its recipe.
+Interestingly, the original Milk Punch wasn’t creamy and didn’t have bourbon in its recipe.